 Some of the things that I would also start thinking through is what is your contingency plan?

 For me, coming back to that story from earlier, I didn’t panic and part of the reason I didn’t panic was because part of my contingency plan is all in place.
-I have a home office that is fully built out that mimics my office in Hauppauge.
+I have a home office that is fully built out that mimics my corporate office.
 I have all the things that I need here, but I have almost the same setup in my home so if I had to work out of my house, worst case scenario, I could.

 By thinking that through in advance, you avoid problems.
 Especially when you’re a dad.
 You’ve got kids and real life gets in the way.
 You have to have that ability to have a contingency plan that says if “this” type of scenario shows up I can go with “this”.
 That comes from my IT background when I was doing a lot of disaster recovery planning for corporations around the world.